Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    * `Reader` on RESOURCEGROUP.
    * `Secrets / Get` on the key vault in RESOURCEGROUP.
    * `DocumentDB Account Contributor` on the CosmosDB resource in RESOURCEGROUP.
-   * `DNS Zone Contributor` on the DNS zone in RESOURCEGROUP.

 1. Set up the RP role definitions and subscription role assignments in your Azure subscription.
 This mimics the RBAC that ARM sets up.
 With at least